Man on Fire (2004 film): Cast

-Other actors in the film include Rosa María Hernández as Maria Rosas Sanchez; The Voice's wife, Charles Paraventi as Jersey Boy, one of The Voice's accomplices; Mario Zaragoza as Jorge Gonzalez; a corrupt policeman and member of the "La Hermandad" syndicate, Carmen Salinas as the guardian, Gerardo Taracena as Colon, Eduardo Yáñez as Fox, and Itatí Cantoral as Evelyn.
+Other actors in the film include Rosa María Hernández as Maria Rosas Sanchez, the Voice's wife; Charles Paraventi as Jersey Boy, The Voice's American accomplice; Mario Zaragoza as Jorge Gonzalez; a corrupt policeman and member of the "La Hermandad" syndicate, Carmen Salinas as one of the Voice's guardians, Angelina Peláez as Sister Anna, Alberto Estrella and Gerardo Taracena as AFI officers, Eduardo Yáñez as a bodyguard, and Itatí Cantoral as Evelyn.

-Production

 Background

 Tony Scott, the film's director, initially attempted to adapt the 1980 source novel by A. J. Quinnell into a film in 1983.
-Journalist Paul Davies speculated that film producers likely doubted Scott's capability to direct a project of this scale, given that his only directorial effort at the time was the supernatural horror film The Hunger (1983), which would be his second film.
-The novel was later adapted by Élie Chouraqui in his English-language debut, also titled Man on Fire (1987), featuring Scott Glenn as Creasy.
-This earlier adaptation, similar to the novel, was set in Italy, which was then a prominent center for kidnappings.
+Journalist Paul Davies speculated that film producers likely doubted Scott's capability to direct a project of this scale, given that his only directorial effort at the time was the supernatural horror film The Hunger (1983).
+The novel was adapted in 1987 by Élie Chouraqui in his English-language debut, also titled Man on Fire, featuring Scott Glenn as Creasy.
+This earlier adaptation, similar to the novel, was set in Italy, then a prominent center for kidnappings.

+Production

 Development and writing

 When a remake of Man on Fire was first considered, producer Arnon Milchan, who also produced the 1987 version, initially looked at directors Michael Bay and Antoine Fuqua before reaching out to Tony Scott to see if he was still interested.
 20th Century Fox intended for the film to remain set in Italy, with an early draft of the script taking place in Naples.
 However, Scott argued that if the setting remained in Italy, the film would need to be a period piece, as kidnappings had become increasingly rare there by the 2000s.
-Ultimately, Mexico City was chosen as the new setting due to its high kidnapping rate and other unspecified reasons.
+Mexico City was chosen as the new setting, in part due to its high kidnapping rate.
 This shift resulted in changes to character names: Rika Balletto was renamed Lisa Martin Ramos, Pinta Balletto became Lupita "Pita" Ramos, and Ettore Balletto was changed to Samuel Ramos.

 In adapting Quinnell's novel, screenwriter Brian Helgeland retained much of the original dialogue, a fact that Quinnell noted favorably after the film's release.
 The kidnappers in the film, brothers Daniel and Aurelio Sánchez, were allusions to the notorious "Ear Lopper brothers", Daniel and Aurelio Arizmendi Lopez, who were infamous for serial kidnappings and murders.
 Kevin Freese of the Foreign Military Studies Office remarked that this reference appeared to go unnoticed by much of the audience.

-Henry Bean served as an uncredited script doctor for the film.
-Additionally, the name of Pita's dog, Sam, serves as a nod to her character's name in the 1987 film—Samantha "Sam" Balletto.
+Henry Bean was an uncredited script doctor for the film.